chauff/cse1500-web-transcripts/Lecture-2.md

 With this introduction of new features **browser compatibility** issues returned: some browser vendors are faster than others in implementing W3C standards (in addition to implementing their own non-standardized features).
 A good resource to check which browser versions support which HTML5 feature and to what extent is https://caniuse.com/.

-As a concrete example, here is the browser support overview of HTML5 form features as provided by [caniuse](https://caniuse.com/#search=form):
+As a concrete example, here is the browser support overview of HTML5 form features as provided by [caniuse](https://caniuse.com/#search=form%20features):

 ![HTML5 form support](img/L2-html5-form.png)

+<sup>Screenshot taken on October 11, 2019.</sup>

 We can thus easily find out which browser versions do (not) support these features or only partially support them.
 This enables application developers to make choices - depending on their target population (and the most popular browsers among the target population), certain HTML5 features should (not) be employed.